May 17, 2015 § Leave a comment

 In 1997 I found myself in my first ashtanga yoga class, taught by Danny Paradise.
 This was a powerful experience, and, inspired by a week of classes with Danny, I started a regular practice of ashtanga yoga.

 In July 2000 I met Guruji, Saraswati and Sharath for the first time in Lille, France.
 Six months later I was on my way to India for the first of what would be many long trips.
-Until last year I spent more than half of each year in India.
+Until recently I spent more than half of each year in India.

-India gave me the time and space to practice at the shala in Mysore for long periods, as well as studying yoga philosophy with Acarya Sankaranarayana Jois in Mysore.
+India gave me the time and space to practice at the shala in Mysore for long periods, as well as to study yoga philosophy with Acarya Sankaranarayana Jois in Mysore.
 It was also in India that I started a vipassana meditation practice (in 2001 at the Goenka centre in Hyderabad, http://www.dhamma.org).
-More recently I have been practicing with Sayadaw U Tejaniya at Shwe Oo Min monastery, Myanmar, http://sayadawutejaniya.org.
+More recently I have been practicing with Sayadaw U Tejaniya at Shwe Oo Min monastery in Myanmar, http://sayadawutejaniya.org.
 All these teachers have influenced my practice and teaching.

-In 2002 I was very lucky to spend some time assisting Hamish Hendry at Ashtanga Yoga London and I remain extremely grateful to Anna and Hamish for this opportunity.
-In 2004 I received Sri K Pattabhi Jois’s blessing and authorization to teach.
+In 2002 I was very lucky to spend some time assisting Hamish Hendry at Ashtanga Yoga London and I am extremely grateful to Anna and Hamish for this opportunity.
+In 2004 I received Sri K Pattabhi Jois’s blessing and authorisation to teach.

 In June 2010 I attended the Level 2 Training in Mysore with Sharath.
 I am authorized by KPJAYI to teach both primary and intermediate series, and in October 2011 I had the honour of assisting Sharath in the Mysore shala.

-Over the past ten years I have taught classes, workshops and private lessons all over Europe and south east Asia.
-I am now based in Oxford, and travel to India, Thailand and Burma once a year.
+Over the past twelve years I have taught classes, workshops and private lessons all over Europe and south east Asia.
+I am now based in Oxford.

-In teaching I aim to honour the essence of what has been taught to me while considering the individual needs of each student.
-As an instructor of yoga asana I feel it is important to remember that it is ultimately the student’s own practice that is the real teacher.
+In teaching I aim to honour the essence of what has been taught to me, and to support students in developing and maintaining a personal practice appropriate to their circumstances.
+As an instructor of yoga asana I feel it is important to remember that it is the student’s own practice that is the real teacher.
 I feel very blessed to be able to share what I know with other yoga students.